 Most pickers don't really understand the scope of the coffee industry and the distance coffee travels after they pick it.
 Workers assigned to a Gesha-picking crew are proud to be "promoted," but they are only slowly beginning to conceptualize how far their work extends.
 Many workers I talked with didn't know that there are places in the world that don't grow coffee, and when I mentioned that coffee doesn't grow in the continental US and that was why we came to Latin America to buy it, I could see light bulbs go off and puzzle pieces click into place.
 Several times workers would say, "So we grow something you can't?
 We have something you don't?"
 When I confirmed this, a smug look of satisfaction would flash across their faces, as though it were suddenly cool to be involved in coffee production: something the large, powerful, and mysteriously enigmatic US couldn't do, and which it depended on them for.

-Pull Quotes:

-From true single-origin farms, specialty keeps its meaning from the coffee shop all the way back to the harvesters, who are compensated to work slowly and carefully rather than racing to pick more so that they can get paid more.
+Pull Quote:From true single-origin farms, specialty keeps its meaning from the coffee shop all the way back to the harvesters, who are compensated to work slowly and carefully rather than racing to pick more so that they can get paid more.